ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 #### firstValueFrom

 - A better, more tree-shakable replacement for `toPromise()` (which is now deprecated).
-This function allows the user to convert any `Observable` in to a `Promise` that will resolve when the source observable emits its first value.
+This function allows the user to convert any `Observable` into a `Promise` that will resolve when the source observable emits its first value.
 If the source observable closes without emitting a value, the returned promise will reject with an `EmptyError`, or it will resolve with a configured `defaultValue`.
 For more information, see the [deprecation guide](/deprecations/to-promise).

 #### lastValueFrom